-When was the last time you had fun working out?
-We’re talking real fun here — the kind that causes you to lose track of time, forget your deadlines and laugh out loud.
+When was the last time you had fun working out — the kind of fun that causes you to lose track of time, forget your to-do list, and laugh out loud?

-If you’re like many gym-goers, the answer probably is, way too long ago.
+If you’re like many exercisers, the answer probably is way too long ago.

-For students of Primal Move, the game-based, play-oriented exercise system founded by Hungarian kettlebell instructor and fitness coach Peter Lakatos, having a good time is an unavoidable, essential part of the program.
+Primal Move is a game-based, play-oriented exercise system founded by kettlebell instructor and fitness coach Peter Lakatos.
+Having a good time is an unavoidable, essential part of the program.

 “We’re seeking to improve physical and mental well-being through playful movement,” Lakatos says.
 “Fitness is a natural side effect.”

-- The first few times you perform the workout, move slowly, paying close attention to form, and rest as needed.
+During the first few workouts, move slowly, paying close attention to form, and rest as needed.
 Minimize momentum, and breathe easily and deeply throughout.
-If a move feels awkward, choose the easier version, or simply slow down and do less.
+If a move feels awkward, slow down.
+Don’t push beyond your capabilities.

-- Moving on all fours — quadrupedal movement, a fundamental part of Primal Move — is great for your joints, upper-body strength, core stability and coordination.
+Quadrupedal movement is great for your joints, upper-body strength, core stability, and coordination.
 If you feel silly skittering around on all fours in public, remember that anyone who gawks probably just wants in on the fun.
-“Whenever we do Primal Move in a park or other outdoor area, people always come up and ask what we’re doing and whether they can join in,” says Harvey.
-“There’s definitely an infectious quality to the workouts.”
+“There’s definitely an infectious quality to Primal Move workouts,” says Harvey.

 1. Figure-Four Switches